-When pulling wire into a pipe, it’s typically a two person job, however I have had the misfortune of having to pull wire by myself.
+When pulling wire into a pipe, it’s typically a two-person job, however, I have had the misfortune of having to pull wire by myself.
 (Yay!)

-Two people usually makes things better on a job.
+Two people usually make things better on a job.
 More work tends to get done, the work is easier to accomplish, and it really brightens your mood just to have someone to talk with!

 When pulling wire, you want to make sure you’re spools are spinning the same way so that friction of a spool in the opposite direction doesn’t make it hard to pull wire.

-Also the most important reason why two people pulling is best is that you protect the integrity of the wire.
-If you’re pulling by yourself, there’s very high chances of you skinning the wire as you pull it into the conduit.
+Also, the most important reason why two people pulling is best is that you protect the integrity of the wire.
+If you’re pulling by yourself, there are very high chances of you skinning the wire as you pull it into the conduit.
 If you do pull by yourself, it’s best to have a throated connector, bushing, or setting up a ladder so the wires can go straight into the connector without scraping.
 (It’s all about having a clear path for the wires to be pulled in, rather than having rubbing tension on the side of the connector for example.)